ztachip/ztachip/Documentation/SoftwareDesign.md

 Tensor-core programs have suffix *.m

-Tensor-core programs are C-program but with some special extentions.
+Tensor-core programs are C-program but with some special extensions.
 There is a compiler provided with ztachip that converts these special extension to tensor instructions before the program can then be compiled with standard RISCV C compiler.
 With tensor-core programs, programmers express the problem as a sequence of high level